 Another breakfast option are these incredible Pumpkin Spice Old Fashioned Donuts at Good Things Baking.
 It’s a creative pumpkin recipe if you tend to go classic with cider donuts if you make them homemade.
 Yes, these do take some extra effort (3 mixing bowls, and they have to be fried) but OMG they’re worth it for a special weekend morning.

-My family loves hummus and I love this twist on the classic that provides a subtle pumpkin flavor.
+My family loves hummus and I love this twist on the classic from Little Sunny Kitchen that provides a subtle pumpkin flavor.
 Hummus makes a great lunch, snack, or appetizer.
 It’s naturally gluten-free and vegan, and even better can be made several days ahead of time and kept in the fridge for those last-minute potlucks.
-Don’t throw out that liquid that comes in the can with chickpeas!
-That is aquafaba, a key ingredient in this recipe.

 Pumpkin Chorizo Chili